stefan-hoeck/idris2-pack/README.md

 > Technical details can be found [here](https://github.com/stefan-hoeck/idris2-pack/issues/256#issuecomment-1689305587).

 ## Packaging Shared Libraries

-If you are writing an Idris2 package that requires a shared library (via Idris2's FFI), pack can help you install the shared library alongside your package such that downstream applications will also get packaged up with your shared library.
+For those writing an Idris2 package that requires a shared library (via Idris2's FFI), pack installs the shared library alongside your package such that downstream applications will also get packaged up with your shared library.
+Note that this mechanism is different from that listed in the Idris documentation.

 In your project's `ipkg` file, add a `preinstall` script that builds/installs the required shared library (a `.so` file or `.dylib` file) into a `./lib`